About Tableau Pulse

 Tableau Pulse dashboard object

 You can now add a Pulse Metric object to your dashboards.
 When you add this object, you can choose from metrics that connect to the same published data sources that are used by the workbook.
-For more information, see Add metrics to a dashboard.
+For more information, see Add metrics to dashboards and create metrics from dashboards.

 Tableau Pulse grouping and sorting